The Teradata AMP and its Worker Tasks (AWT)

 What are the tasks of a Teradata AMP?

-Each Teradata AMP is capable of performing all tasks related to its rows.
-This includes reading and storing rows, aggregating rows, performing joins, locking, sorting rows, disk space management, and font conversion when a result set is created.
+A Teradata AMP is responsible for various tasks related to its data rows, such as reading and storing, aggregating, performing joins, locking, sorting, disk space management, and font conversion when creating a result set.

-What is an Teradata AMP Worker Task (AWT)?
+What is a Teradata AMP Worker Task (AWT)?

-Different workload types require different numbers of AMP worker tasks.
-So a SQL statement typically needs 1-2 AMP worker tasks per AMP, while a Teradata Fastload needs 3 AMP worker tasks in the first phase (acquisition phase) and 1 AMP worker task in the apply phase (all per AMP).
-This is why the number of parallel running fastloads and multiloads is limited to a small two-digit range (the default setting can be adjusted as needed).
+Different workload types necessitate varying numbers of AMP worker tasks.
+For example, a SQL statement typically requires 1-2 AWTs per AMP, whereas a Teradata Fastload needs 3 AWTs in the acquisition phase and 1 AWT in the apply phase, all per AMP.
+The number of parallel running fastloads and multiloads is limited, but the default setting can be adjusted.
+Each AMP reserves 24 AWTs for internal work to prevent blocking and deadlock situations.

 What happens when all AMP Worker Tasks of an AMP are in use?